Education

 L12 Educ 4014 Urban Education in Multiracial Societies

 This course offers students an analysis of the historical development and contemporary contexts of urban education in English-epeaking, multiracial societies.
 It examines legal decisions, relevant policy decisions, and salient economic determinants that inform urban systems of education in Western societies including, but not limited to, the United States, Canada, Great Britain, and South Africa.
 The course draws on quantitative, qualitative, and comparative data as an empirical foundation to provide a basis for a cross-cultural understanding of the formalized and uniform system of public schooling characteristic of education in urban settings.
 Given the social and material exigencies that shape urban school systems in contemporary societies, special attention is given in this course to the roles of migration, immigration urbanization, criminal justice, industrialism, de-industrialism, and globalization in shaping educational outcomes for diverse students in the aforementioned settings.
-Prerequisite: junior standing or permission of instructor.
+Prerequisite: Junior standing or permission of instructor.

 Same as L18 URST 400